-This means you need to optimise your product listings on retailer sites for search.
+This means you need to optimize your product listings on retailer sites for search.
 Wondering how to do that?
-We’ve put together our top insights for optimising your products’ findability.
+We’ve put together our top insights for optimizing your products’ findability.

 In its simplest form, identifying your keywords is about putting yourself in the consumers’ shoes and thinking about what you would type if you were searching for these products.
-By studying your competitor products, you’ll see what keywords they are using.
-This can help you find new relevant keywords and potentially, broaden your perspective.
+By studying your competitor’s products, you’ll see what keywords they are using.
+This can help you find new relevant keywords and potentially broaden your perspective.

-If you are selling products on Amazon you might be familiar with the term “backend keywords” as a way to help products appear in relevant search results.
-Make sure to include your chosen keywords on the reseller sites and don’t forget to monitor them and analyse the results.
-There are often trending keywords or phrases, along with new keywords your competitors may be using that impact the search ranking of your products.
+If you are selling products on Amazon, you might be familiar with the term “backend keywords” to help products appear in relevant search results.
+Include your chosen keywords on the reseller sites, and don’t forget to monitor them and analyze the results.
+There are often trending keywords or phrases and new keywords your competitors may use that impact your products’ search ranking.

-The product title helps your product get a good ranking but also plays a key role for a consumer to want to click and learn more.
-Also make sure to include your keywords in the product description shared with the reseller to help your products rank well in search engines.
+The product title helps your product get a good ranking and plays a key role for a consumer to want to click and learn more.
+Also, include your keywords in the product description shared with the reseller to help your products rank well in search engines.
 The product page is not only your opportunity to inspire your customer to switch from visitor to actual buyer.
-It’s also key in making sure your product is found.
+It’s also key in making sure customers find your product.

-It is not unusual for resellers to customise your content to make it unique for their site.
-Therefore, it’s crucial that you monitor if your product listing includes your carefully selected keywords and selling points.
+It is not unusual for resellers to customize your content to make it unique for their site.
+Therefore, you must monitor if your product listing includes your carefully selected keywords and selling points.

-Apart from the fact that product content affects the conversion rates (and a high conversion rate of a product often leads to a higher positioning in search ranking), the resellers need to provide a good customer experience to be the “go to” retailer or marketplace.
+Apart from the fact that product content affects the conversion rates (and a high conversion rate of a product often leads to a higher positioning in search ranking), the resellers need to provide a good customer experience to be the “go-to” retailer or marketplace.
 Make sure that you learn the content requirements for your key resellers.
-Once you’ve done that, it’s time to optimise your content for each reseller.
+Once you’ve done that, it’s time to optimize your content for each reseller.

 Reviews and Ratings